Meshia13/Udacity-Landing-Page/README.md

 ### Description

-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+Converting static project into an interactive  project by manipulating the DOM.
+It dynamically builds the navigation bar, scrolls to anchor from navigation and highlights sections in viewport.

 ### Sample

+Below is a sample of using the DOM to retrieve elements of the HTML page.

 ```JS
 // Getting the <ul> element and assigning to variable